George Morrison (1919–2000)

 2000

-Morrison is included in exhibit Listening with the Heart: The Works of Frank Big Bear, George Morrison, and Norval Morrisseau, curated by Todd Bockley, at the Weisman Art Museum, University of Minnesota, Minneapolis MN (Sep 9–Dec 31).
+Morrison is included in the exhibit Listening with the Heart: The Works of Frank Big Bear, George Morrison, and Norval Morrisseau, curated by Todd Bockley, at the Weisman Art Museum, University of Minnesota, Minneapolis, Minnesota (Sep 9–Dec 31).

 2002

-Morrison is included alongside artists Rick Bartow, Joe Feddersen, Fred Kabotie, Helen Hardin, Norman Akers, Andrew Van Tsinajinnie, Patrick Robert Desjarlait, George Morrison, Carl Sweezy, Faye Heavyshield, and Truman Lowe in So Fine!
-Masterworks of Fine Art from the Heard Museum, at the Heard Museum, Phoenix AZ (Nov 2, 2002–Mar 9, 2003).
-The exhibition was curated by Ann E. Marshall and Guest Curator Kay WalkingStick.
+Morrison is included alongside artists Rick Bartow, Joe Feddersen, Fred Kabotie, Helen Hardin, Norman Akers, Andrew Van Tsinajinnie, Patrick Robert Desjarlait, Carl Sweezy, Faye Heavyshield, and Truman Lowe in So Fine!
+Masterworks of Fine Art from the Heard Museum, at the Heard Museum, Phoenix Arizona (Nov 2, 2002–Mar 9, 2003).
+The exhibition is curated by Ann E. Marshall and Guest Curator Kay WalkingStick.

 2004

-Native Modernism: The Art of George Morrison and Allan Houser, curated by the internationally acclaimed artist, professor and curator Truman T. Lowe (Ho-Chunk), at the National Museum of the American Indian, Smithsonian Institution, Washington DC (Sep 21–Nov 6).
+The exhibition Native Modernism: The Art of George Morrison and Allan Houser, curated by Truman T. Lowe (Ho-Chunk), is held at the National Museum of the American Indian, Smithsonian Institution, Washington DC (Sep 21–Nov 6).

 2006